-The District prohibits discrimination, including prohibited harassment, against any employee on the basis of race, color, religion, sex, gender, national origin, age, disability, or any other basis prohibited by law.
-Retaliation against anyone involved in the complaint process is a violation of District policy.
+The District prohibits discrimination, including harassment, against any employee on the basis of race, color, religion, sex, national origin, age, disability, or any other basis prohibited by law.
+Retaliation against anyone involved in the complaint process is a violation of District policy and is prohibited.